wadidBMJ1997/neural-network/README.md

 # neural-network
-Model of a neural network with experimental data from a pilot treatment plant
+Model of a neural network with experimental data from a pilot treatment plant.